Bicycle Accident Lawyers in Centennial, CO

 The statistics for Colorado cycling accident fatalities have followed the national trend.
 Whereas the state has been declining in cycling fatalities since the 1970s, between 2014 and 2016, fatality rates increased from 10 deaths to 16.

-There are many dangers on the road, but none are as potentially deadly as a moving car.
-If you were involved in a bicycle/auto accident in Wheat Ridge, there probably wasn’t much you could do to prevent it.
+There are many dangers on the road, but none are as potentially deadly as a moving vehicle.
+If you were involved in a bicycle/auto accident in Centennial, there probably wasn’t much you could do to prevent it.
 However, it would be best if you did a few things immediately after the accident to help protect yourself going forward.

 Report the accident to local law enforcement.

-When you file a report, Wheat Ridge law enforcement officials begin their investigation and make sure all parties provide the necessary information, including insurance coverage.
+When you file a report, Centennial law enforcement officials begin their investigation and make sure all parties provide the necessary information, including insurance coverage.
 The traffic accident report may be a significant factor in recovering damages for your injuries and losses.

 Seek medical attention for your injuries.